Divorce & Taxes

 Even if the parties to a divorce agree regarding how unpaid taxes will be addressed, the IRS and the Department of Revenue may not be required to honor those agreements.

 A taxpayer had many years of unfiled tax returns.
-Her and her husband had decided to file for divorce after many years.
+She and her husband had decided to file for divorce after many years.
 Her husband’s long-time accountant was suggesting that they file the unfiled tax returns jointly in order to reduce the overall tax rate.
-When a married couple file a tax return under the filing status of Married Filing Joint, they will both be responsible to pay any associated balances due even if they divorce or one of them passes away.
+When a married couple files a tax return under the filing status of Married Filing Joint, they will both be responsible for paying any associated balances due even if they divorce or one of them passes away.
 Attorney Gregory Dzialo analyzed her situation and determined that it was not in her best interest to file under the filing status of Married Filing Joint.

 Contact GMD Tax Law of Massachusetts for a FREE Consultation Today!